Irwin

 Irwin is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Irwin's dwelling structure, as assessed in the latest Census, consisted of 87.1% houses and 12.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro WA's 87.5% houses and 12.5% other dwellings.
-Home ownership in Irwin stood at 47.9%, with the rest of dwellings either mortgaged (26.6%) or rented (25.6%).
-The median monthly mortgage repayment was $1,537, exceeding Non-Metro WA's average.
-The median weekly rent figure was recorded at $250, matching Non-Metro WA's figure.
-Nationally, Irwin's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The latest Census evaluation for Irwin's dwelling structure showed 87.1% houses and 12.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro WA's 87.5% houses and 12.5% other dwellings.
+Home ownership in Irwin was at 47.9%, with mortgaged dwellings at 26.6% and rented dwellings at 25.6%.
+The median monthly mortgage repayment was $1,537, higher than Non-Metro WA's average of $1,517.
+The median weekly rent figure in Irwin was $250, matching Non-Metro WA's figure of $250.
+Nationally, Irwin's mortgage repayments were lower at $1,537 compared to the Australian average of $1,863.
+Rentals in Irwin were substantially below the national figure of $375 at $250 per week.

 Frequently Asked Questions - Housing